 Use & Purposes

-ProFab® AS140/Orange nonwoven geotextiles are comprised of fibres, needled together into a stable matrix, that provides excellent physical and hydraulic properties.
+ProFab® AS140/Orange nonwoven HI-VIS marker layer geotextiles are comprised of fibres, needled together into a stable matrix, that provides excellent physical and hydraulic properties.
 The product is produced in a high visibility (Hi-Vis) orange at the time of manufacture.

-This marker layer of readily identified ProFab® AS140/Orange geotextile acts as a warning layer and allows later construction activities to cease activities once this layer is exposed and assess options to proceed in a safe manner.
+This marker layer of readily identified ProFab® AS140/Orange geotextile acts as a warning layer and allows later construction activities to cease activities once this layer is exposed and assess options permitting the construction to then proceed in a safe manner.
 The variety of roll widths make this product easy to apply and can have cost effective benefits as well.

 ProFab® AS140/Orange provides a highly visual indicator layer geotextile that identifies buried hazards.

 This indicator layer geotextile is available in a number of roll widths and sizes to best suit your application.

 Typical roll sizes include: (*subject to stock availability at time of order)

 Geosynthetics solve the unique needs of wind energy projects